ekingan/customerio_api_tests/README.md

-# This repo contains tests for an external API
+# This repo contains tests for an external API provided by customer io

 ## First clone or download the repo